Patches of Nonlinearity: Instruction Vectors in Large Language Models: Models and Tasks

 \section{Models and Tasks}

 \paragraph{Models.}

-We use OLMo-2 \cite{olmo20252} models due to their clear separation of the base, SFT, and DPO variants -- e.g. the SFT model did not employ DPO in its post-training process, and the DPO model did not employ SFT.
-This enables us to clearly distinguish the impacts of each post-training method when comparing the models.
+We use OLMo-2 \cite{olmo20252} models due to their clear progression from the base, SFT, and DPO variants -- e.g. the SFT model was built from the base model, and the DPO model was built from the SFT model.
+This enables us to follow the impact of the typical post-training process when comparing the models.

 We implement our experiments using NNSight \cite{fiottokaufman2024nnsightndifdemocratizingaccess}, setting library hyperparameters to ensure deterministic behavior and reproducibility.
 We elaborate on GPU architecture and experiment runtimes in Appendix \ref{app:sec:experiment-runtimes}.